Pre-BLA (Type B) meetings for Original Submissions and Efficacy Supplements

 Courtesy emails to the Regulatory Project Manager (RPM) for the IND and to OTPRPMS@fda.hhs.gov regarding submission of the meeting request to the file is greatly appreciated.

-OTAT does not send an acknowledgement email or letter following OTAT’s receipt of a meeting request.
-However, by the timelines described in the Table, OTAT will send the decision to grant or deny the meeting request, along with the meeting date, if granted, or reasons for denial.
+OTP does not send an acknowledgement email or letter following OTP’s receipt of a meeting request.
+However, by the timelines described in Table 3, OTP will send the decision to grant or deny the meeting request, along with the meeting date, if granted, or reasons for denial.

 Meeting Scheduling ***